semgrep/semgrep/README.md

 ...
 ```

-Or you can run all of our default rules for all languages as appropriate (note: each rule says what language it's for, so `semgrep` won't try to run a Python rule on Java code).
+Or you can run all of our default rules for all languages as appropriate (note: each rule says what language it's for, so Semgrep won't try to run a Python rule on Java code).

 ```bash
 $ semgrep --config=r2c